Sat 03 December 2016 by psu

 Finally, on any normal night the jaded and cynical concert goer might approach the two big pieces of the night, the Tchaikovsky Violin Concerto and the Dvorak 9th with a bit of cautious ennui.
 Both are pretty high up on the war horse scale (a 2012 review of a PSO performance of the Dvorak in the Post Gazette even said as much).
 However, as I have said, this was not any normal night.
 Former concert master Noah Bendix-Balgley back was in town to play the concerto, which added yet another layer of sympathetic audience energy to the performance.
 But I think even without this the performance was technically and musically superb.
 The conductor, orchestra, soloist and audience just seemed perfectly in sync for the whole piece.
 And for once the various audience members who needed to applaud between movements were fully justified in their actions.

 As good as the Tchaikovsky was, I was not prepared for the Dvorak even though I was in the audience for that 2012 performance which at the time I thought was the best I'd heard from the PSO in years.
-Well, they did it again, right down to the absolute emotional destruction of the solos (especially the oboe) in the slow movement.
-The between movement clappers finally applauded for a slow movement, and I even tossed in a few.
+Well, they did it again, right down to the absolute emotional destruction of the solos (especially the english horn) in the Largo.
+For once the between movement clappers applauded for a slow movement, and I even tossed in a few.
 This was a triumphant return for the best band in the city.
 So much so that it replaces that concert in 2012 as the best performance I've heard in the city in the last few years.

 During the strike I had spent some time trying to convince myself that the symphony orchestra was the sort of institution whose time had passed.
 Perhaps, I thought, we classical music fans needed to face the reality of a shrinking audience for the "product" and learn to live with smaller bands, chamber music and smaller more nimble "indie" outfits.
 I still think this might be true, but as always the first show back has reminded me that there is no sound on Earth like this orchestra going full blast and then stopping on a dime, as if controlled by one mind, for that short interlude in Dvorak finale.
 There is nothing better than the perfect blend of the strings (again, at the end of the Dvorak), or the sweet metallic ring of the brass.
 Dinosaur or not, this is an organization that we should support and appreciate until the ugliness of the real world finally comes to take it away.
 And it will be too bad when that day comes because then we'll never be able watch as first timers are astounded by a transcendent performance of the Dvorak 9th and say to them in our heads "you should come back, it's always this good."